 Understanding ARK Innovation ETF's Unusual Options Activity

-On Friday, shares of ARK Innovation ETF (NYSE:ARKK) saw unusual options activity.
-After the option alert, the stock price moved up to $116.67.
+ARK Innovation ETF (NYSE:ARKK) shares experienced unusual options activity on Monday.
+The stock price moved up to $117.55 following the option alert.

 Three Ways Options Activity Is ‘Unusual'